samroska/hugo-site/content/_index.md

 I'm currently a part-time student at the University of Michigan studying Applied Data Science.
 My professional goal is to be a machine learning engineer and work within predictive analytics.

-My passion projects are focused on helping other women and young girl learn how to code.
+My passion projects are focused on helping other women and young girls learn how to code.
 I learned 99% of my skills on the job and I like to share that knowledge.
 I co-created a learning program in 2017, with the mission to increase diversity at an annual hack day event, that was later adopted company-wide.

 I support all those who identify as a woman in STEM.